 Healthy Meals, Healthy Minds (HMHM) Grant Program for Family Caregivers

-Applicants can reapply for the HMHM Grant Program every 60 days / 2 months
+Applicants can reapply for HMHM every 60 days / 2 months

 The Healthy Meals, Healthy Minds Grant Program supports family caregivers by funding $250 for services promoting mental health, wellness, and nutritious meals through meal kits.
 This program’s objective aligns with Goal #3 of the 2022 National Strategy to Support Family Caregivers: Strengthen Services and Supports.
 Specifically, it advances the Strategy by promoting: